Naxiris/Guardians-of-Online-Safety/README.md

 Sections of the site should be dedicated to information in clear and concise mediums, so a card system may be implemented to redirect people to the desired locations or information.
 Alternatively, Bootstrap has a carousel that may be useful for such things.

+During the creation of the website, I decided to add revealing content as I scrolled to make it feel more interactive.
+Utilizing keyframes, I achieved this with CSS.

 # Technologies Used

 [Bootstrap 5.3.3](https://getbootstrap.com/)